 - Represented a credit card company in defense of fourteen federal and state cases alleging consumer fraud in connection with a credit card promotion.

 - Represented a subprime mortgage servicer in defense of claims for approximately $30 million.
 After a three-week arbitration hearing in San Francisco, no liability was found and her client was awarded all of its fees and costs.
 The award was confirmed by a California trial court and affirmed on appeal to a higher court.

-- Represented investment management company in breach of contract claim involving revenue-sharing agreement.
+Represented investment management company in arbitration over a breach of contract claim involving revenue-sharing agreement.

 - Represented a manufacturer of cheese products in breach of contract and fraud claims against the supplier of a defective ingredient.

-- Represented a beverage distributor in claims against a beverage manufacturer for violation of an exclusive distribution agreement.
+Represented a beverage distributor in arbitration claims against a beverage manufacturer for violation of an exclusive distribution agreement.

 - Represented residential real estate developer in various matters including zoning appeals, contract claims and consumer claims under the Real Estate Settlement Procedures Act (RESPA).

 - Represented a real estate investment trust in breach of contract claims involving sale of interest in commercial property.

 - Represented multiple companies (especially in the healthcare and hospitality industries) seeking to enforce restrictive covenants and protect trade secrets by obtaining temporary restraining orders and preliminary injunctions.

 Securities-Related and Shareholder Litigation

 Areas of Practice